 The first step of the processing of the product is the computation of Cloud Water Path (CWP).
-Then, depending on some $R{eff}$ and CWP thresholds, the precipitation area is enclosed.
+Then, depending on some R{eff} and CWP thresholds, the precipitation area is enclosed.
 Only in those pixels belonging to the precipitation area, the rain rate is computed.

 To assign an instantaneous rain rate to each pixel, a relationship between CWP and precipitation intensity is applied.
+CWP can be computed only during day time.
+For night-time, when no microphysical information can be retrieved, a Kernel Ridge Regression is used to establish a relation between rain rates and brightness temperatures of all available SEVIRI channels.
 In the following step, taking into account the instantaneous rain rates computed in the last hour time interval, hourly accumulations are computed through a trapezoidal integration.